KevKevWong/PortfolioProjects/README.md

 # 🗺 Kevin Wong's Portfolio
 Welcome to my data portfolio!
 Here, I document a summary of my projects in the data field.
+This code repository contains examples of SQL, Tableau, and Excel projects I have worked on to expand my knowledge and continue my Data Analysis adventure!
+Please take a look and feel free to connect with me at any time email: Kevin.Wong0415@gmail.com
 ## 📚 Table of Contents
 - [SQL](#sql)
 - [Tableau](#tableau)